“An Angel has Gained her Wings.”

 In lieu of flowers, contributions to the Foster Elam Scholarship Fund will be appreciated.
 Please make checks payable to Foster Elam, 810 Winnebago Ct., Romeoville, IL 60446.
 You may also contribute via Zelle to firstname.lastname@example.org.

-To send flowers to Patience's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Patience Terrell, please visit our floral store.